Jagreeti5103/Excel-Dashboard-Bike-Sales/README.md

 - Conditional Formatting

 Dataset Source:
-This dataset was taked from a public link shared on a youtube tutorial video for educational purpose.
+This dataset was taken from a public link shared on a youtube tutorial video for educational purpose.

 Built by:
 Jagreeti Chakraborty – Data enthusiast and Excel explorer ✨